efieleke/CommandLib/README.md

 Build
 ----
 Included is a solution file that contains four projects: Commands itself, a unit test project, a log file viewer (for logs generated using CommandLogger) and a project demonstrating example usage.
-All projects target .NET 4.5.
 The solution and project files were created using Microsoft Visual Studio 2017.

 Example Usage
 ----